arduino/arduino-iot-cloud-py/README.md

 SECRET_KEY = "" # Provided by Arduino cloud when creating a device.
 ```

 Note that by default, the client runs in asynchronous mode.
-In this mode, the client takes runs an asyncio loop that updates tasks and records, polls networking events, etc. The client also supports a synchronous mode, which requires periodic client polling.
+In this mode, the client runs an asyncio loop that updates tasks and records, polls networking events, etc. The client also supports a synchronous mode, which requires periodic client polling.
 To run the client in synchronous mode, pass `sync_mode=True` when creating a client object and call `client.update()` periodically after connecting.
 For example:

 ```Python
 # Run the client in synchronous mode.